HESI Exit Exam Pharmacology: Key Drugs to Know

 Categories of Drugs Commonly Tested in the HESI Exit Exam

-Pharmacology questions on the HESI Exit Exam often focus on specific drug categories.
+Pharmacology questions on the nursing exit exam often focus on specific drug categories.
 Here are some key groups to study:

 These include medications like beta-blockers, ACE inhibitors, and diuretics, which are used to manage hypertension, heart failure, and arrhythmias.
 For example, understanding how beta-blockers slow heart rate can help you monitor a patient for signs of bradycardia.